jwang-580/ASCO_llm_web_crawler/README.md

-# ASCO LLM Web Crawler
+# LLM for Conflicts of Interest Analysis in Oncology Trials

 ## Overview
 This project is a web crawler and data analysis tool designed to extract and analyze conflicts of interest (COIs) from the Journal of Clinical Oncology (JCO) published by the American Society of Clinical Oncology (ASCO).
 It uses web scraping, natural language processing, and large language models (LLMs) to identify pharmaceutical companies and their products mentioned in clinical trial abstracts.